Mahmud II: Early life

 Mahmud II was born on 20 July 1785, in the month of Ramazan.
-He was the son of Abdul Hamid I and his Seven consort Nakşidil Kadin.
-He was the youngest son of his father, and the second child of his mother, he had an elder brother, Şehzade Seyfullah Murad, two years older than him, and a younger sister, Saliha Sultan, one year younger than him.
+He was the son of Abdul Hamid I and his Seventh consort Nakşidil Kadin.
+He was the youngest son of his father, and the second child of his mother, he had an elder brother, Şehzade Seyfullah Murad, two years older than him, and a younger sister, Saliha Sultan, one year younger than him, both dead in infancy.
 According to tradition, he was confined in the Kafes after the death of his father.